mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

-**Light Support Weapons:** Light support weapons include general-purpose machineguns, anti-materiel rifles and most plasma and fusion weapons, as well as shoulder- fired anti-aircraft and anti-armor missile launchers.
+**Light Support Weapons:** Light support weapons include general-purpose machineguns, anti-materiel rifles and most plasma and fusion weapons, as well as shoulder-fired anti-aircraft and anti-armor missile launchers.
 Light support weapons are heavier than longarms and cannot usually be fired one-handed unless on a suitable mount or gravitic support device.
 Light Support Weapons